Metal lathe: Turret lathe and capstan lathe

 Turret lathes and capstan lathes are members of a class of lathes that are used for repetitive production of duplicate parts (which by the nature of their cutting process are usually interchangeable).
 It evolved from earlier lathes with the addition of the turret, which is an indexable tool holder that allows multiple cutting operations to be performed, each with a different cutting tool, in easy, rapid succession, with no need for the operator to perform setup tasks in between (such as installing or uninstalling tools) nor to control the toolpath.
 (The latter is due to the toolpath being controlled by the machine, either in jig-like fashion via the mechanical limits placed on it by the turret's slide and stops, or via computer-directed servo mechanisms on CNC lathes.)

-There is a tremendous variety of turret lathe and capstan lathe designs, reflecting the variety of work that they do.
+There is a large variety of turret lathe and capstan lathe designs, reflecting the variety of work that they do.